Exhibitions, Moving Images and Performances - at Museums + Art Galleries, Cinemas and Festivals - solo and group

 Death 1 at Parramatta Artist Studios, Parramatta, Sydney Australia, Photo credit Alex Wisser

-Exhibition Commission:
+Solo Exhibition Commission:

 Memorial/ When I was Younger, 2008, paintings, weaving, prints video at Blacktown Arts Centre, Sydney Australia, 2008.

-Exhibition:
+Solo Exhibition:

 Memorial/Hanky 2005, fabric and found objects, 6 x 6 x 2 metres at the Oceania Centre, University of the South Pacific, Suva, Fiji, 2005.
+Curated by Epeli Hau”ofa.

-Exhibition:
+Group Exhibition:

 Breaking Ice/ Revisioning Antarctica at the Adam Art Gallery/Te Pātaka Toi, University of Wellington, NZ, 2005.

-The curator Sophie Macintyre selected Davie’ work Ice/ Plain as a glass of water for the exhibition Breaking Ice/ Revisioning Antarctica.
-She wrote in the exhibition catalogue that this exhibition explored the ways in which Antarctica has been perceived and imagined, historically and culturally.
+The curator Sophie Macintyre selected Davies’ work Ice/ Plain as a glass of water for the exhibition Breaking Ice/ Revisioning Antarctica.
+Sophie wrote in the exhibition catalogue that this exhibition explored the ways in which Antarctica has been perceived and imagined, historically and culturally.
 Featuring work by eight contemporary artists from New Zealand and Australia, Breaking Ice presented visual translations of experiences, perceptions and fantasies of Antarctica in distinctive and critical ways, playfully critiquing the processes of Antarctica’s visual representation and revealing the ways that it has been mythologised.

 This exhibition was toured in 2006 to the Invercargill Museum, Invercargill in the South island of New Zealand.

-Exhibition:
+Group Exhibition:

 Ice/Plain as a Glass of Water , 2004, zinc found objects, 200 x 60 x 5 (d)cm in The Year in Art 2004 at the S.H.
 Ervin Gallery, Sydney, Australia, 2004.